antor44/livestream_video/README.md

 Chrome/Chromium/Microsoft Edge extension (Firefox version not supported) that allows users to capture any audio playing in the current tab and transcribe it in real time using an implementation of OpenAI Whisper, with a local server running on the user's computer.
 The user has the option to choose from all languages supported by OpenAI’s Whisper transcription AI, translate any language into English, and enable voice activity detection to avoid sending audio to the server when there is no speech.

-This is an application totally independent of playlist4whisper and livestream_video.sh, based on WhiperLive, an implementation of OpenAI Whisper different from whisper-cpp.
+This is an application totally independent of playlist4whisper and livestream_video.sh, based on WhiperLive, an implementation of OpenAI Whisper different from whisper.cpp.
 This browser extension is a fork of a WhisperLive extension (https://github.com/collabora/WhisperLive) with some aesthetic changes and enhancements, designed specifically for use with a local server running WhisperLive.
 You need to install WhisperLive and run a bash script to launch a local server.
 It supports Linux, Windows through WSL2 (Chrome/Chromium/Microsoft Edge on Windows is supported for the extension part), and macOS ARM (Intel versions do not work).
 For help and installation instructions, see the README file in its directory.

 In this release, we have added various options for text output manipulation and improved the server configuration options that allow you to customize the server IP address and port.